• Skip to primary navigation

 Leccinum subglabripes is another bolete I have used for this, it gave great results too.

-Pouring soy over mushrooms
+pouring soy sauce over died mushrooms

 Dried bolete or russula soy sauce_-3